ioccc-src/winner/faq.md

 <div id="pull_request">
 <div id="commit">
-### FAQ 6.10: How does someone make a change to a file and submit that change as a GitHub pull request?
+### How do I make a pull request to the GitHub repo?
 </div>
 </div>